memoryofavoyage/learning-journal/README.md

 starting on my second one.

 05/11/2024
-my friends are in
+my friends are in.
-we did stand up meeting
+we did stand up meeting.
-paul helped me with my tutorial because it wasn't clikcing on the square we had to change the z value
+paul helped me with my tutorial because it wasn't clicking on the square we had to change the z value.